Have you taken some quality time to review your current marketing efforts?

 - Is your email content engaging?

-- Do your email blast include proper calls-to-action?
+- Does your email blast include proper calls to action?

 - Are You Getting the Most You Could Be from Your Email List?